jecksolovyev/com.whitedoc.docs/docs/source/pages/widgets/widgets.rst

     <script src="https://platform_url_here/widgets/simple-send.bundle.js"></script>
     <wd-widget base-api="https://platform_url_here/"></wd-widget>

+.. note:: Platform URL has to be replaced with a real one (e.g. https://app.docstudio.com/)

 2. Insert and style <div> where widget will be rendered
-3. Insert javascript code into your webpage:
+3. Insert javascript code into your webpage
 4. You can style elements of the widget since all CSS classes we use are prefixed
 5. Example implementation: